Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "Still does.
 His unit retains ADCON of the Space Force members of SOR, as the Air Force is the parent department."

 "Hmm.
-No wonder he’s interested…" Chambliss turned the page. "...And this Arés was wounded, possibly killed for his efforts.
+No wonder he’s interested..."
+Chambliss turned the page. "...And this Arés was wounded, possibly killed for his efforts.
 Well... that’s... a great loss, from the sounds of things."

 "Irreplaceable, sir."